kirawest/Industrial-Case-Study-MopoProject/README.md

      `git add [FILE]`

-1. Check everything is correct:
+1. Check all the right files have been added:

     `git status`